Overview

 Local section detection

-When to use: Effective when searching for location-specific content from larger regional publications with well-defined local sections.
+When to use: Ideal for finding location-specific content from established

 Regional source detection